 Manual landing gear extension is accomplished with the telescoping lever located directly aft of the nose wheel housing.
-This control is used to extend the gear if the electrical actuating system has failed, not to retract the gear manually without the use of the electric motor.
-With the electric motor disengaged from the gear torque tube, as required in extending the gear manually there is no mechanism for holding the gear in the "UP" position.
-The gear will not stay up if retracted manually.
+This control is used to extend the gear if the electrical actuating system has failed.
+The gear willnot stay up if retracted manually.